morristech/instabug-wear-sample/README.md

 and that's it!

-Just shake your smartwatch to report bugs, send feedback, or start chatting with the dev team.
+Just shake your smartwatch to report bugs, send feedback, or start chatting.

 ### Customizations